 First of all, if you’re on a tight schedule and want to skip the extra steps involved in arranging your own trip to Petra, or if you’d rather travel with a vetted tour company, there are options for doing that.

-There are a number of companies that offer prearranged day tours to Petra for as low as $170 USD, with pickup and dropoff at the airport, and optional guide.
+There are a number of companies that offer prearranged day tours to Petra Jordan, with pickup and dropoff at the airport included.
+They also have a 3-day Petra Jordan tour that includes Wadi Rum, the Dead Sea, and more.

-If you’d rather make your own arrangements and do everything yourself (which is ultimately cheaper), then that’s covered next.
+If you’d rather make your own arrangements and do everything yourself (which is ultimately a bit cheaper), then that’s covered next.

-It’s a 3-4 hour drive from Amman to Petra.
-You can make this journey by car (more convenient) or bus (more affordable).
+The drive from Amman to Petra takes about 3-4 hours, and you can make the journey by car (more convenient) or bus (more affordable).
+I’ll explain these transport options in more detail below.

 If you have a hotel booked at Petra, you can ask the hotel to send a driver to pick you up at the Amman airport and bring you there.
 My Petra hotel arranged this for me for the fairly typical price of 75 JD ($105 USD).